Tanu-N-Prabhu/LinkedIn-Followers-Tracker/README.md

 * Added a Download Data button that will download the `followers_data.csv` file!
 * Added alert (pop-ups) rather than standard display of messages
 * Combined the Insights and Followers Alert messages into a single pop-up, ensuring alerts appear only when necessary and improving readability.
+* Added an "Upload" button to allow users to upload a CSV file, display its contents, and integrate the data into the app while ensuring proper backend routing and deployment synchronization.
 ---

 ## 📄 License